NarcoNations/local-mcp/README.md

 npm install
-npm run models:download   # optional: prefetch MiniLM weights for offline mode npm run index -- ./docs ./public/dossiers npm run dev               # start MCP server over stdio
+npm run models:download   # optional: prefetch MiniLM weights for offline mode npm run index -- ./docs ./public/dossiers npm run dev               # start stdio server + web console/SSE bridge on http://localhost:3000
 ```

-In an MCP-enabled client (Custom GPT, Claude Desktop, etc.) declare the transport as stdio and point to `npm run dev`.
+Open `http://localhost:3000` for the responsive control panel. `npm run dev` launches both the classic stdio transport and the
+new HTTP server that exposes the GUI, JSON APIs, and the SSE bridge required for ChatGPT connectors.
+To run only the stdio serve
+r, use `npm run dev:mcp` and the manifest in `mcp-stdio.json`.

 ### Example tool calls